sean-meade/plan-my-run/README.md

 ### Site Visitor/User Goals

 - Ability to choose what location to start the run in.
-- Ability to choose the day and time for a run and with the location recieve weather information.
+- Ability to choose the day and time for a run and with the location receive weather information.
-- Ability to use the mouse to map out a running route and recieve the distance of the route in return.
+- Ability to use the mouse to map out a running route and receive the distance of the route in return.

 ### User Stories